Mid90s: Plot

 Having alienated his family, Stevie sits alone behind the skate shop.
-Ray consoles Stevie, telling him even though he thinks his life is bad, the other boys have it worse: Fourth Grade is poor to the point of not being able to afford socks, Ruben's mother is an abusive drug addict, Fuckshit's reckless partying is worsening, and Ray lost his younger brother, who was hit by a car a few years prior.
+Ray consoles Stevie, telling him even though he thinks his life is bad, the other boys have it worse: Fourth Grade is extremely poor to the point of not being able to afford socks, Ruben's mother is an abusive drug addict, Fuckshit's reckless partying is worsening, and Ray lost his younger brother, who was hit by a car a few years prior.
 Ray takes Stevie out to skate at night, and they fall asleep outside the Santa Monica Courthouse.

 The shop hosts a party in the back of the store.
 Ray hopes to make a career in skating and chats up two professionals as potential sponsors, but Fuckshit embarrasses him in front of the pros and Stevie is provoked into a brawl with Ruben.
 Discouraged, Ray tells everyone to go home.
 However, an intoxicated Fuckshit insists on driving the group to another party.
 Talking animatedly and driving inattentively, Fuckshit crashes and flips the car on its side.
 Stevie is knocked unconscious and is rushed to the hospital.

 Stevie later awakens in a hospital bed, and sees Ian in a chair alongside him.
 Ian gives Stevie a container of orange juice to comfort him.
 Dabney enters the hospital and sees Stevie's friends asleep in the waiting room.
 Dabney encourages them to visit Stevie's room.
 After a while, Fourth Grade, who has been filming their adventures, says he has something to show them.
 He plugs his camera into a TV to play them a skate video of their daily activities.
 Fourth Grade has titled the film Mid90s.